jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 It also contains several improvements and bug fixes compared to the original version, although some work has since been implemented in the original extension.

+## Special thanks

+Special thanks to Nicolas Matzick (HKT GmbH) for providing a test environment for the initial implementation of OAuth 2.0!